eventide-project/schema/README.md

 A Schema::DataStructure that implements the `export(data)` method can intercept the output data that the object outputs when either `to_h` or `attributes` is invoked.
 The data can be modified and customized by this method.

 Note that the export stage of converting a data structure to a hash happens after the object's attributes have been converted to a hash but just before the hash data is returned to the receiver.

+To affect changes to the output data, the `export` method implementation must directly modify the hash data that the method receives as an argument.
+Changes made to the argument have no effect on the state of the data structure object itself.

 ```ruby
 class Address